By Jonathan Griffin. Editor, SEO Consultant, & Developer.

 Advanced Web Ranking:

 The Advanced Web Rankings report shows a significant increase in volatility around the 12th of February, 2019.
-It is interesting that the chart shows the 7th of February update to be much quieter than the other Rank Trackers.
+Interestingly, the chart shows the 7th of February update to be much quieter than the other Rank Trackers.

 The SERPMetrics report is similar to the Algaroo chart, with higher volatility on the 7th of February.